IBM/event-streams/_2018.3.1/03-getting-started/02-generating-starter-app.md

 ---
 title: "Generating a starter application"
-excerpt: "Create a starter application to learn more about using ."
+excerpt: "Create a starter application to learn more about using Event Streams."
 categories: getting-started
 slug: generating-starter-app
 toc: true